fgopassos/fgopassos.github.io/uatla/LDSW/Aula04/slides.md

 :::{.column width=50%}

-- Ao contrário de C, Javascript têm três variantes do `for`.
+- Ao contrário de C, Javascript tem três variantes do `for`.
 	- O `for` "básico".
 	- O `for in`.
 	- O `for of`.